-Circular critical elements
+Circular critical and finite materials

 Conservation of our elementary building blocks is needed to ensure their application in sustainable technologies, prevent chemical pollution and preserve biodiversity.
-This can only be carried out by recovery and recycling them after their use.
-The development of chemistry that enables the circular use of our elements, molecules and materials is therefore key, next to preventing chemicals from entering the environment, and thus avoiding them to cause pollution.
-Safe and circular by design of molecules and materials for a sustainable future is thus of utmost importance.
-Inducing such change from the current linear 'take-make-dispose' model to a more circular one requires a holistic approach to design a new system of using and reusing our precious elements.
+This can only be carried out by exploiting a truly holistic and circular approach in the production, use and recovery of these materials.
+The development of green chemistry that enables the reuse of critical elements, molecules and materials is therefore key, next to preventing chemicals from entering the environment by safe and circular design of molecules and materials.

-The Critical Raw Materials List (CRM) of the European Commission contains 30 materials (Antimony, Baryte, Beryllium, Bismuth, Borate, Cobalt, Coking Coal, Fluorspar, Gallium, Germanium, Hafnium, Heavy Rare Earth Elements, Light Rare Earth Elements, Indium, Magnesium, Natural Graphite, Natural Rubber, Niobium, Platinum Group Metals, Phosphate rock, Phosphorus, Scandium, Silicon metal, Tantalum, Tungsten, Vanadium, Bauxite, Lithium, Titanium, Strontium), of which the last four are added in 2020 to the list for the first time.
-In the coming years, the availability of those critical raw materials is under stress and the mining will eventually reach peak production, like it was already observed for oil in some countries.
-Recovery and recycling will become more important and (bio-)chemical recycling techniques will be required.
+The fifth iteration of the EU Critical Raw Materials (CRM) List contains 34 materials: Antimony, Arsenic, Aluminum/Bauxite, Baryte, Beryllium, Bismuth, Boron/Borate, Cobalt, Coking Coal, Copper, Feldspar, Fluorspar, Gallium, Germanium, Hafnium, Helium, Heavy Rare Earth Elements, Light Rare Earth Elements, Lithium, Magnesium, Manganese, Natural Graphite, Nickel, Niobium, Phosphate rock, Phosphorus, Platinum Group Metals, Scandium, Silicon metal, Strontium, Tantalum, Titanium metal, Tungsten and Vanadium.
+The availability of these critical raw materials within Europe is under stress, as most of these materials are not mined and/or refined within the EU.
+The EU's largest reserve is the urban mine, therefore, recovery and recycling are of strategic importance, requiring innovation in (bio-)chemical recycling techniques.

-Many scarce metals and materials are critical for the Dutch and EU industry, in particular for the high-tech and clean energy applications.
-Examples of these critical materials include: rare earth elements in particular neodymium (Nd) and dysprosium (Dy) in permanent magnets for electric motors/generators in wind turbines and electric vehicles; cobalt and lithium for Li-ion rechargeable batteries for electronic products/equipment and electric vehicles.
+Many metals\and materials are of great economic importance for the Dutch and EU industry, in particular for the high-tech and clean energy applications.
+For some of these materials, the EU is highly dependent on a small number of countries, posing an increased supply risk.
+As a result of these two factors, many metals and materials are considered critical, e.g.: rare earth elements, in particular neodymium (Nd) and dysprosium (Dy) in permanent magnets for electric motors/generators in wind turbines and electric vehicles; cobalt and lithium for Li-ion rechargeable batteries for electronic products/equipment and electric vehicles.

-Industrial recycling value chain involves three interconnected steps: collection, physical separation, and chemical/metallurgical refining.
-At present, The Netherlands is among the front runners of the collection system and infrastructure for most of the waste and end-of-life (EOL) products, and has quite mature physical separation industry with advanced technologies such as ARN for collection and physical (or mechanical) recycling of EOL vehicles or ELVs, Renewi and SIMS recycling for physical recycling of electronic waste.
-However, there is a clear knowledge and technology gap for efficient separation and extraction of these critical materials.
+The industrial recycling value chain involves multiple interconnected steps: collection, sorting, mechanical treatment, physical separation, and chemical/metallurgical refining.
+While the Dutch collection and sorting infrastructure is mature, there is a clear knowledge, technology and infrastructure gap in the recycling of CRMs present for these sorted end-of-life waste streams.
 The main challenge lies in their dilute use as "minor constituents" in the bulk materials (e.g. minor alloying elements, coatings), or relatively small or tiny components in a large equipment or product.

 Biochemical elements like carbon, nitrogen and phosphorus face different challenges.
-The disposal of these elements have pushed four of the sustainability targets (Steffen, Rockstrom et al. Science 2015, 347, 736) into unprecedented territory, namely: extinction rate (one of two indicators for biosphere integrity), atmospheric carbon dioxide (an indicator for climate change), and the biogeochemical flow of nitrogen and phosphorus, of which the latter three can be solely ascribed to the chemistry of three elements: (C, N, P).
+The disposal of these elements have pushed three of the sustainability targets (Steffen, Rockstrom et al. Science 2015, 347, 736) into unprecedented territory, namely: extinction rate (one of two indicators for biosphere integrity), atmospheric carbon dioxide (an indicator for climate change), and the biogeochemical flow of nitrogen and phosphorus, of which the latter three can be solely ascribed to the chemistry of three elements: (C, N, P).
 Urgent action therefore needs to be taken to return to safe operating space in these processes.